keanscripts/PyShell/README.md

-## About Toolbox
+## About PyShell
-Toolbox is an open source python project developed as a simple terminal alternative.
+PyShell is an open source python project developed as a simple terminal alternative.

 ## Installation